Improving reputation and high return-on-investment fueling demand for Rutgers innovative MBA program

 As Rutgers Business School has received more recognition and accolades over the past five years, including a #3 ranking in Supply Chain Management by Gartner Supply Chain Leaders and #1 Public MBA Program in New York metropolitan area according to US News & World Report, applications for the Rutgers Traditional Full-Time MBA program have risen 48 percent.
 Rutgers students have found they receive a world-class education that leads to promising careers without being saddled with the huge debt that comes with attending an Ivy League business school.

 In a recent study by Bloomberg Businessweek, Rutgers Business School ranked 33rd in the United States for MBA Pay [read story].
 It found that after graduation, a Rutgers MBA offered a 169 percent return-on-investment (ROI) looking at a graduate’s average compensation compared to the total program’s cost.
 Columbia, on the other hand, offered a 95 percent ROI, NYU Stern 97 percent, and Yale 90 percent.

-Taken together with Rutgers Business School’s strong corporate partnerships [see top recruiters for the Traditional Full-Time MBA Class of 2013], 95 percent of MBA graduates were working three months after graduation.
+Taken together with Rutgers Business School’s strong corporate partnerships, 95 percent of MBA graduates were working three months after graduation.
 This compares favorably with other top business schools; Yale had 85 percent job placement, Columbia 90 percent and NYU Stern 93 percent.

 In fact Rutgers was recently ranked 10th on a list of where Fortune 500 CEOs went to school by US News & World Report [read story].
 Rutgers awarded 11 degrees to Fortune 500 CEOs; Columbia had 18; and Yale and NYU Stern were not ranked because they did not have at least 10 CEOs at Fortune 500 firms.